mcollina/autocannon/README.md

         Exclude error statistics (non 2xx http responses) from the final latency and bytes per second averages. default: false.
   -E/--expectBody EXPECTED
         Ensure the body matches this value.
 If enabled, mismatches count towards bailout.
+        Enabling this option will slow down the load testing.
   -v/--version
         Print the version number.
   -h/--help